 Where?
 Classes are held wherever you would like PPA to come!
-We've been to places such as West Sand Lake Elementary, the Albany JCC, and Bloom Movement Space.
-This summer I'll be offering two camps at Sand Lake Center for the Arts in Averill Park.
+I've been to places such as West Sand Lake Elementary, the Albany JCC, and Bloom Movement Space, and held summer camps at Sand Lake Center for the Arts in Averill Park.
 I teach in preschools, after-school programs, yoga studios, community centers, and summer camps.
 Call to arrange a workshop and get a 50% discount on one tuition!

 - Loads of fun for everyone!

-Rebecca Andrews brings to Playful Performing Arts 25 years of experience working with children, a background in dance teaching and performance, and doctoral level work in psychology and child development.
+Rebecca Andrews, MA brings to Playful Performing Arts 25 years of experience working with children, a background in dance teaching and performance, and doctoral level work in psychology and child development.
 Her vision is to share the life-enriching beauty of the arts with children everywhere and to use the arts as a means to foster greater emotional intelligence and healthy communication skills in children.
 She's also an herbalist and ecotherapist and mama to the world's best 12 year old!